tsackton/taelgar/Campaigns/Dunmari Frontier/Scrying and Spying/Scrying Delwath Oct 26.md

 It is hard to get a great sense of the city from just watching one spot for 10 minutes, but you do get the idea that this is a city full of tension right now.
 People are openly carrying weapons on the streets.

-People are nervous, here. [[Kirian’s]] seems to be a Karnas establishment - once you overhear two people talking about when the Samraat (referring to [[Nayan Karnas]]) will send more troops to quiet things down, and when the Lakan monks will finally pick a side (which the person seems sure will be Karnas).
+People are nervous, here. [[Kirian's]] seems to be a Karnas establishment - once you overhear two people talking about when the Samraat (referring to [[Nayan Karnas]]) will send more troops to quiet things down, and when the Lakan monks will finally pick a side (which the person seems sure will be Karnas).
 Another time, someone comes in, who [[Kirian]] seems to recognize, because you here a shout, "Get out!
 No recruiting here!"

 The army camp is still in place, and seems to have grown slightly, if anything.
 Soldiers are drilling, but there is also a feeling of weariness, like you can only stay alert without action for so long.
 This is not a camp that has recently seen battle.